Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Courageous Presence {#cult-courageous-presence}
-The character’s resolve inspires others in tense situations.
+The character's resolve inspires others in tense situations.
 **Effect:** During confrontations, the character grants **+1 Morale**.

 ---

 ### Miserable Presence {#cult-miserable-presence}
-The character’s suffering is contagious, but fuels their own determination.
+The character's suffering is contagious, but fuels their own determination.
 **Effect:** During confrontations, the character grants **–1 Morale** to others, but gains **+2 Morale** themselves.

 ---